Stolen cat returned by kindness of strangers - Victoria News

 It’s important to ensure your animals have contact information included on their collar, just in case your favourite pet goes missing — or is stolen, like one Langford woman recently discovered.

-Caitlyn Ashley found this out the hard way when she received a text late Saturday night from someone saying they had found her cat near the Luxton Fair Grounds.
-She let them know that was alright as Dutchess, her six-year-old feline, sometimes makes the trek from their house near the Galloping Goose trail.
+Caitlyn Wright found this out the hard way when she received a text late Saturday night from someone saying they had found her cat near the Luxton Fair Grounds.
+She let them know that was alright as Duchess, her six-year-old feline, sometimes makes the trek from their house near the Galloping Goose trail.

 The next day she got another text about her cat, but this time the number had a Vancouver area code.

-“This lady called from Surrey to say she has my cat,” explained Ashley.
+“This lady called from Surrey to say she has my cat,” explained Wright.

 “Someone had come to her house looking for a person that used to live there and said they also had someone’s cat.”

-It’s after receiving these texts that panic finally started to set in for Ashley, who immediately called police in both the West Shore and Surrey.
+It’s after receiving these texts that panic finally started to set in for Wright, who immediately called police in both the West Shore and Surrey.

 The moral of the story is that once again, the age-old children’s song rings true: the cat came back the very next day.